The cabinets for my

 Now the front with the mounted speaker can be joined together with the cabinet.
 As you can see there is some damping material fixed already around the speaker unit, this is not yet the final situation.
 The holes for the bracing screws are applied with special airtight kit and later after the screws are mounted, with silicone kit.
 Silicone kit is easely removable in case of corrections to be made afterwards.

 Above the front of the cabinet with the sealed screws of the speaker.
-On the lower part of the front you can see the four huge screws of the brace covered with silicone glue as sealing.
+On the lower part of the front you can see the huge screws of the brace covered with silicone glue as sealing.
 These screws join front and brace under tension.
-The four slotted screws surrounding the speaker unit are used to join primary and secondary part of the front panel.
-On top the certification label with serial # of the unit.
+The slotted screws surrounding the speaker unit are used to join primary and secondary part of the front panel.

 Read on at the previous page, click here.